Studies

 At the University of Tübingen, Francophonie enthusiasts can expect a wide range of degree courses related to the French language, France and the Francophone world.

-The Department of Economics also offers the opportunity to obtain a double degree with the University of Lyon or Strasbourg with the M.Sc.
+The School of Business and Economics also offers the opportunity to obtain a double degree with the University of Lyon or Strasbourg with the M.Sc.
 European Management program, or to set an additional French focus through special specialist language courses in the B.Sc.
-International Business Administration and B. Sc. international Economics with an additional French focus through special specialized language courses.
+International Business Administration and B. Sc. international Economics.

 Students at the Faculty of Law can also obtain a Master's degree from the University of Aix-Marseille by studying abroad.